Double cycle-consistent generative adversarial network for unsupervised conditional generation: Method

 \subsection{The encoder-generator pair}

-Our theoretical analysis of ClusterGAN reveals that it has two main problems: trivial continuous latent variables recovery and missing real conditional distribution term, $P_{\mathbf{z}_c | \mathbf{x}}$.
-To address these issues, we present to enforce E and G to form an Autoencoder (E-G pair) by introducing a distance-based regularizer.
-Considering the G-E pair (from $\mathbf{z}_n$ and $\mathbf{z}_c$ to $\mathbf{x}$, then back to $\mathbf{z}_n$ and $\mathbf{z}_c$), it tends to occur posterior collapse case (see section~\ref{insight}).
-However, to minimize the reconstruction loss, the E-G pair (from $\mathbf{x}$ to $\mathbf{z}_n$ and $\mathbf{z}_c$, then back to $\mathbf{x}$) penalizes this behavior.
-Similar to the mini-max game in GAN, the E-G pair attempts to compete with the G-E pair.
-Besides, the real conditional distribution $P_{\mathbf{z}_c | \mathbf{x}}$ can also be estimated properly in an unsupervised manner.
+Our above analysis of ClusterGAN reveals that simply adding an encoder cannot effectively achieve conditional generation, which has two main problems: trivial continuous latent variables recovery and missing real conditional distribution term, $P_{\mathbf{z}_c | \mathbf{x}}$.
+Therefore, we present to enforce E and G to form an Autoencoder (E-G pair) by introducing a distance-based regularizer.
+The real conditional distribution $P_{\mathbf{z}_c | \mathbf{x}}$ can also be estimated properly in an unsupervised manner.
 We define the following objective:

 where $\lambda > 0$ is a hyperparameter, $\mathcal{D}_{z}$ is an arbitrary divergence between $Q_{z}$ and $P_{z}$, which encourages the encoded distribution $Q_{z}$ to match the prior $P_{z}$.
 Because the latent variables $\mathbf{z}=(\mathbf{z}_c, \mathbf{z}_n)$, and the prior distribution $P_z(\mathbf{z}_c, \mathbf{z}_n) = P_c(\mathbf{z}_c)P_n(\mathbf{z}_n)$, these constraints can be added by simply penalizing the discrete variables part and the continuous variables part separately.